tendermint/spec/spec/blockchain/encoding.md

 ```

 Where the `"value"` is the base64 encoding of the raw pubkey bytes, and the
-`"type"` is the amino name for Ed25519 pubkeys.
+`"type"` is the registered name for Ed25519 pubkeys.

 ### Signed Messages